joelparkerhenderson/demo-swift-text-view/README.md

 1. You see the dialog "Choose options for your new project".

-    * For "Product Name", type "Demo Swift Hello World".
+    * For "Product Name", type "Demo Swift Text View".

-    * For "Organization Name", type anything you want; typically this is your company's name, or team's name, or similiar.
+    * For "Organization Name", type anything you want.
+Typically this is your company's name, or team's name, or similiar.
 For example, "Example Company".

-    * For "Organization Identifier", type anything you want; typically this is your company's reverse domain name.
+    * For "Organization Identifier", type anything you want.
+Typically this is your company's reverse domain name.
 For example, "com.example".

     * Tap the button "Next".